eduardovillao/eduardovillao/README.md

 #### Glad to see you here!

-I am a Brazilian WordPress developer.
-Working with programming and WordPress since 2014.
-Currently develop custom plugins and solutions for WordPress, and work in a [Pipefy](https://www.pipefy.com/).
+I am a Brazilian full stack developer.
+I'm working with programming since 2014 starting with WordPress and PHP.
+Currently I'm working at a [Pipefy](https://www.pipefy.com/) as a Tech.
+Lead of Foundation Front End team.
+But also still working with custom plugins and solutions for WordPress in a free time.

 #### Some points about me